samelstob/notes/management-notes/manager_tools/career-search-notes.md

 * Managing and scheduling projects
 * Coordinating testing and releases
 * Negotiating schedules with management team
-* Colloborating
-* A collobarative approach, listens to each team member
+* Listens to each team member
 * Opens people to alternative approaches of solving a problem
 * Does not micro-manage
 * Years of expeirence managing and developing projectsaround parallel data extraction, transformation, and loading using Oracle and Java technologies.